-Upon completion successful learners will have an unrivalled understanding of how to effectively manage the data centre environments to optimise its effectiveness in a more efficient manner whilst meeting the operation demands of the business.
+Upon completion, successful learners will have an unrivalled knowledge of how to effectively manage a data centre environment to optimise its effectiveness in a more efficient manner whilst meeting the strategic operational demands of the business.

 - Internationally and industry recognised BTEC Level 5 Professional Award Certified Data Centre Management Professional

-- The Certified Data Centre Management Professional (CDCMP®) Certification
+- Official Certified Data Centre Management Professional (CDCMP®) Certification

 - The use of a post nominal title after your name e.g. Martin Smith CDCMP